Skip to main content

 Health and Humanitarian Research

-Swann is a Fellow of IISE and a member of INFORMS as well as a research leader in using analytics and system approaches to enable health care and supply chains to become more efficient, effective, or equitable.
-Her work as a systems engineer with analytics skills relates to areas of public health, public policy, epidemiology, infectious disease, supply chain management, and disaster response.
+Swann is a Fellow of IISE, a member of INFORMS and a research leader in applying analytics and systems approaches to make health care and supply chains more efficient, effective, or equitable.
+Her work as a systems engineer with analytics skills spans public health, public policy, epidemiology, infectious disease, supply chain management and disaster response.
 Recent activities include:

 • Conducting analytics to reduce adverse events and unplanned admissions to hospitals and skilled nursing facilities for the Medicare system, as part of a data innovation team in the 2019-2020 CMS national innovation challenge.
 This work includes examining the role of the CMS quality ranking systems on adverse events and unplanned admissions.